markuptitan/markuptitan/README.md

 ---

 ## ⚡ Fun Facts
-- 🏀 I love playing basketball in my free time.
+- 🏀 Basketball is my go-to for a good workout and fun.
-- 💡 I’m always exploring new web technologies.
+- 💡 I’m constantly learning and experimenting with new web technologies.
-- 🎯 Fun Fact: My nickname, "MarkupTitan," reflects my love for HTML and the web development ecosystem.
+- 🎯 Fun Fact: My nickname, "MarkupTitan," represents my obsession with **HTML** and all things web development.